-At the beginning of a project's first crediting period, each field shall be given a grace period for the first two eligible cultivation years to meet or exceed the applicable PFP performance benchmark in the Nitrogen Management Project Eligibility Lookup Tool.
-During the grace period, a modified performance standard shall be applied in which the field passes the performance standard so long as the eligible crop field's PFP increases each reporting period.
+At the beginning of a project's first crediting period, each field shall be given a grace period for the first two eligible cultivation years to meet or exceed the applicable NUE performance benchmark in the Nitrogen Management Protocol Eligibility Lookup Tool.
+During the grace period, a modified performance standard shall be applied in which the field passes the performance standard so long as the eligible crop field's NUE increases each reporting period.
 Implementation of the approved project activity shall be fully creditable during this grace period.
-However, CRT issuance will be delayed for all CRTs generated by a field during its grace period, until such time as the field's PFP meets or exceeds the PFP benchmark established in the Nitrogen Management Project Eligibility Lookup Tool.
-If a field passes the PFP threshold and completes verification in its third eligible cultivation year (e.g., for corn, the third time CRTs are sought for growing corn on that field, after the field's start date), then CRTs shall be issued for any credits for the grace period.
-If the field does not pass the PFP in its third eligible cultivation year, CRTs generated during the grace period will be forfeited.
+However, CRT issuance will be delayed for all CRTs generated by a field during its grace period, until such time as the field's NUE meets or exceeds the NUE benchmark established in the Nitrogen Management Protocol Eligibility Lookup Tool.
+If a field passes the NUE threshold and completes verification in its third eligible cultivation year (e.g., for corn, the third time CRTs are sought for growing corn on that field, after the field's start date), then CRTs shall be issued for any credits for the grace period.
+If the field does not pass the NUE in its third eligible cultivation year, CRTs generated during the grace period will be forfeited.

-3.5.1.2 Performance Standard for the Use of Enhanced Efficiency Fertilizer (EEF) Products
+3.5.1.2 Performance Standard for the Use of Enhanced Efficiency Fertilizers (EEFs)

-The Reserve has determined that the use of a nitrification inhibitor or slow release fertilizer is not common practice (see Appendix B for a complete breakdown of the Reserve's evaluation) and the implementation of either activity is considered additional when applied in combination with N rate reduction.
+The Reserve has determined that the use of a nitrification inhibitor or slow release fertilizer is not common practice (see Appendix B for a complete breakdown of the Reserve's evaluation), and the implementation of either activity is considered additional when applied in combination with N rate reductions.
 All growers applying an eligible EEF pass the performance standard test for the use of a nitrification inhibitor or switch to slow release fertilizer, so long as they pass the performance standard test for N rate reductions and demonstrate an N rate reduction in the project.
-However, if nitrification inhibitors or slow release fertilizers have been utilized in a given field's baseline look-back period, the field will not be eligible in the project due to quantification limitations.
+If nitrification inhibitors or slow release fertilizers have been utilized in a given field's baseline look-back period, project developers must select "None" from the appropriate